ValdezFOmar/.dotfiles/notes/installation-guide.md

 ## Reboot

-1. Exit the chroot enviroment with `exit`.
+1. Exit the chroot environment with `exit`.
 2. Unmount the partitions `umount -R /mnt`.
 3. Type `reboot`.